-Arm lift surgery with Dr. Clark can resolve many of these issues by removing the excess skin, fat and other tissue, reducing the circumference of your arm and restoring a firm, toned appearance.
+Arm lift surgery with our doctors can resolve many of these issues by removing the excess skin, fat and other tissue, reducing the circumference of your arm and restoring a firm, toned appearance.

-Contact us today for a personal consultation with Dr. Clark
+Contact us today for a personal consultation with our surgeons

 Before & After